E1win/events-backend-v2/README.md

-Learning backend / php

-Trying to create a CMS
+Creating a CMS for managing events.